Attention (ATTN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Attention Historical Price

-According to the latest data gathered on Attention live price page, the current price of Attention is 0.01455826USD.
-The circulating supply of Attention(ATTN) is 1.00B ATTN , giving it a market capitalization of $14.56M.
+According to the latest data gathered on Attention live price page, the current price of Attention is 0.0147283USD.
+The circulating supply of Attention(ATTN) is 1.00B ATTN , giving it a market capitalization of $14.59M.

 In the past month, Attention has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ATTN could witness further price changes in the near future.